Ritanshusoni/Coursera-web-dev-course/README.md

 # Coursera-web-dev-course
-Web dev course on coursera
+This is a solution for module 2 of web-dev course on coursera.